tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

 of *best practices* are formed.

-One of the primary goals of organizational leaders and managers then is to set up an environment where this learning can be applied effectively and efficiently to all work in the organization.
+One of the primary goals of organizational leaders and managers then is to set up an environment where this learning can be applied effectively and efficiently to all work in their organization.

 This is the loop: (a) similar work done by different parties, (b) assessment of results, (c) learnings from mistakes/ successes and (d) copying practices that led to success.

 Why should this work so well?
-Because it mimicks the most powerful process known to man: evolution.

-The important piece is that organizations need to be diligent about the capturing learnings and copying parts (c and d).
-Biology does this automatically in the form of DNA and by way of reproduction/ replication;
+Because it replicates the most powerful force in the universe: evolution.
+The important piece for organizations, though, is to be diligent about capturing and copying learnings (i.e. parts c and d).

-however there's no guarantee that organizations have the right processes set up to do both of these well.
+Biology captures and copies automatically by way of natural selection.
+In human organizations, there's no guarantee that the right processes set up to do both capturing and copying well.

 This is one of the major responsibilities of leadership.